marioary/anbernic-h700-fw-comparing/README.md

 - Full PortMaster support (both 64 and 32 bit)
 - HDMI support
 - Theme support (only several EmulationStation themes)
+- Has theme store and users also install themes manually
+- Searching games support
 - Samba support for file sharing
 - Support 2nd card setup
 - Has a lot of connection & file sharing options (syncthing, ftp, ssh etc.)
-- Has theme store and users also install themes manually
 - Supports changing hostname
-- Has ability to do dirty update
 - Can format other SDcards and install Knulli for various other consoles.
 - Powersaving modes
-- Overclocking (and underclocking) presets: 480MHz, 720MHz, 1200MHz, 1296MHz, 1416MHz, 1512MHz
+- Must do clean install when major updates
 - Has a lot of customization options
 - Security features like setting ssh user password and password protect accessing network shares.
 - Multilingual